webpack/webpack.js.org/src/content/plugins/commons-chunk-plugin.md

 ### Passing the `minChunks` property a function

-You also have the ability to pass the `minChunks` property a function.
+You also can pass the `minChunks` property a function.
 This function is called by the `CommonsChunkPlugin` and calls the function with `module` and `count` arguments.

 The `module` argument represents each module in the chunks you have provided via the `name`/`names` property.
 `module` has the shape of a [NormalModule](https://github.com/webpack/webpack/blob/master/lib/NormalModule.js), which has two particularly useful properties for this use case: